opentx/lua-reference-guide/general/getValue.md

 (except where no cells were detected in which case the returned value is 0):
  * table has one item for each detected cell
- * each item name is a cell number (1 to number of cells)
+ * each item name is the cell number (1 to number of cells)
  * each item value is the current cell voltage